 - Leverage real-world advice from fellow healthcare executives who recently completed redesigns — including tips that made all the difference and things they wished they’d known going in

 - Get inspiration from designs that are putting the patient first and seeing impressive results

-Ben’s a big picture type of guy.
-He loves sharing new ideas in digital marketing, keeping a watchful eye on healthcare industry trends and seeing how it all intersects.
-A sought-after speaker, writer, blogger and former SHSMD president, Ben’s an influential voice in healthcare marketing, helping organizations across the country embrace online strategies to engage health consumers.
-Combine his industry savvy with his background in software development and you can see why he’s also an important member of Geonetric’s software team, ensuring our content management system stays a step ahead of market needs.
+Ben strategically watches how digital marketing and healthcare industry trends evolve and how they intersect.
+Ben’s an influential voice in healthcare marketing, helping organizations across the country embrace online strategies to engage health consumers.
+Combine his industry savvy with his background in software development, and you can see why he’s also an essential member of Geonetric’s software team, ensuring our content management system stays a step ahead of market needs.
 Ben holds a master’s degree in eBusiness and strategic management from the University of Iowa and a bachelor’s degree in computer engineering from the University of Michigan.